nesjett/angular8_ngrx_material_skeleton/README.md

 For performance and UX comments and conclusions, plese, refer to [NOTE 1 & NOTE 2](https://licensebuttons.net/l/by/3.0/88x31.png)

-Testing classes are not used in this project, although they have not been removed in case they are needed in the future.

 # Screenshots
 #### Angular form validation